 According to the size and need of your business, determine whether your company needs specific industry functionality, or whether it will work better with a more flexible, standardized solution.

-Irrespective of which software or method you chose, make sure the entire process is divided into steps and each step has specific timelines for completion.
+Irrespective of which software or method you chose, make sure the entire implementation strategy is divided into steps and each step has specific timelines for completion.
 To guarantee a seamless implementation, assign someone responsible for ensuring those deadlines are met.

 However, in most implementations, the process is supported by documentation, so the chances of hitting road bumps is close to zero.
-Such pre-worked documentation shared by the provider ensures that as a business, you are able to hit the ground running, and hone in on opportunities.
+Such pre-worked documentation shared by the provider ensures that as a business, you are able to hit the ground running on your implementation strategy and hone in on opportunities.